 The phrase refers to a type of sound effect, that I learned from the Taken by Cars song, This is Our City.

 Reverse delay, my day goes on reverse delay

 I’m here with you, the sun comes up at night

 We say, this is our city

 The song is typical of Taken by Cars, an electro-rock band whose music expresses a youthful, contemporary outlook.
-In contrast, This is Our City‘s music video, in contrast, features a historic, conservative vibe: it was shot in the old Manila district of Intramuros; the band performs in the video wearing traditional Filipiniana attire.
+This is Our City‘s music video, in contrast, features a historic, conservative vibe: it was shot in the old Manila district of Intramuros, and the band performs wearing traditional Filipiniana attire.

 From this contrast between sight and sound, I perceive conflicting themes: modernity and history, individual and collective identities, the local in relation to the global.
 These are the themes that often come up when I reflect about films and literature and related things, and so these are the themes that you will wrestle with when you read the writings in this website.